carrollaboratory/terra_custom_envs/README.md

 ## For pushing to DockerHub
 ### 1. In the terminal login to Docker
 ### 2. Build the Dockerfile
-- docker build -t {create an img name} .
+- docker build --no-cache -t {create an img name} .
 ### 3. Add a tag
 - docker tag {your img name} {username}/{reponame}:{tag}
 ### 4. Push to dockerHub